CPEC – Game Changer for the Region

 Join the eProperty Community for daily Pakistan Property rate updates, the latest developments, and news.

-Property Buying and Selling was never easy before, simply connect with our WhatsApp Hotline for absolutely free property consultancy.
-Please save this number, +923111042111 in your contact list to get regular updates from us, otherwise, you will not receive any updates.
+Property buying and selling was never easy before; simply connect with our WhatsApp hotline for absolutely free property consulting.
+Please save this number, +923111042111 in your contact list to get regular updates from us; otherwise, you will not receive any updates.

 I want to invest in property whether it is a residential plot or a shop.
 I have 20 lac and i dont know if it is too less for investment. kindly recommend me some place, if there is possiblitly and to whom i can contact for investment and more information.
 Thnx!!!